Skip to main content

 Command reference snippets

-Command reference blocks (the auto-generated usage + flags tables) live in snippets/commands/ and are generated from the Go source.
-Do not edit them by hand — they will be overwritten on the next run.
+Command reference blocks (the auto-generated usage and flags tables) live in snippets/commands/ and are generated from the Go source.
+Do not edit them by hand because they will be overwritten on the next run.
+Regeneration removes obsolete .mdx files that carry the auto-generated header while preserving manually maintained files.
 To regenerate after changing a command’s flags or description:

 Tooltip snippets